ghostbsd/ghostbsd-build/README.md

 The purpose of this tool is quickly generate live images for GhostBSD.

 ## Features
-* Build GhostBSD with GhostBSD or TrueOS
+* Build GhostBSD with GhostBSD
 * Mate, XFCE, and KDE desktop environments
 * Hybrid DVD/USB image